Last night over dinner, my 6-year-old had this conversation with her Papa:

 Ellie: “I make things up in my head and then I figure out how they work.”

 After I got over my initial disappointment that she doesn’t see that she’s learning valuable things in her homeschool enrichment program, I started to really think on what she said.
 You see, I’ve felt the pressure to define her education.

 “She’s unschooled.”
 Riiiiiight.
 So what does that mean?
-What is my exact definition of how I’m teaching my kids?
-Man, I don’t have my act together.
+What is an accurate definition of how I am educating my children?
 I have no schedule.
 I have no curriculum.
 I have no idea.
 Seriously.
 Who am I to think I can teach my kids anything brilliant?
 I’m no rocket scientist.

-Let me tell you a little about some of the judgments I’ve felt based on what I’ve seen in education:
+Let me tell you about some of the judgments I’ve felt based on what I’ve seen in education:

 - There are educational checkpoints that need to be followed – tie your shoes at this age, read by this age, count to ten at this age.

 - The only way to enforce learning is to test, test, test.

 - In order for life to run smoothly, education is standardized – overall, if everyone achieves the norm, then everyone is “educated.”